2021-2029 Housing Element

 Housing Element Update

-The Housing Element(PDF, 16MB) in Lakewood's General Plan was last approved in 2013 and details the city's housing goals from 2013 through 2021.
+The Housing Element(PDF, 16MB) in Lakewood's General Plan details the city's housing goals from 2021 through 2029.
 State law requires that the Housing Element be updated every eight years.

 The Housing Element does the following:

 - Analyzes the city's and county’s demographics, economics and housing supply.

 - Analyzes housing constraints and resources in Lakewood.

 - Evaluates sites appropriate for potential housing in Lakewood.

 - Develops housing goals, objectives, policies and programs for Lakewood.